25 Awesome Customer Service Tips You Must Employ in 2021

 It starts small.
 Thank customers for providing their information.
 Thank them when they are being transferred or put on hold.
 When signing off, a thank you for calling is essential.

-It’s estimated that on average, an American household holds membership to 14 schemes in any given year, but trade with only 7 of them regularly.
+It’s estimated that on average, an American household holds membership to 14 schemes in any given year, but trades with only 7 of them regularly.

 Customers like to be recognized for their loyalty.
 Rewarding loyal customers should always be at the forefront of your mind.
 A robust loyalty program is needed to do this.